ihbrune/Anti-DoS-Valve/README.md

 In the following years the valve helped to protect the same servers in situations with more then 50% of all requests had to be blocked and malicious peak loads of thousands of requests per second had to be dealt with.
 The valves implementation proved to be lightweight and fast enough to keep the servers floating and serving normal requests without interruption.

+In 2026 new kinds of loads from AI-crawlers, stemming in part from residential proxy networks, overwhelmed the valve because of the sheer amount of unique IP addresses the crawlers could use.
+The valve had to be re-engineered to include features for subnet aggregation to deal with these new threats.

 # Commissioning

 These are the steps to activate the valve: